KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 #### Contribution Review

 - **Screen**: Contribution details
-- **Demo**: Comment, select, reject (and updated view)
+- **Demo**: Comment, Email View, select, reject (and updated view)
 - **Script**: On this page, the coordinator can read the article, leave a comment for the student, and either select the contribution for publication or reject it.
+And when the Marketing Coordinator comments on a student’s contribution, the system sends the student an email.
 The status updates immediately after taking action.

 #### Analytics Dashboard